centreon/centreon-documentation/versioned_docs/version-23.04/monitoring/pluginpacks.md

       yum update centreon-pack-*
       ```

-> Please note that although this command is called `install`, it only makes Plugin Packs available in the Centreon interface.
-It will not install the Plugin Packs themselves.
+> Please note that although this command is called `install`, it only makes Monitoring Connectors available in the Centreon interface.
+It will not install the Monitoring Connectors themselves.
 Please follow the rest of the procedure.

 ### Installing the pack

-You now have access to the Plugin Packs catalog, on page **Configuration > Plugin Packs**:
+You now have access to the Monitoring Connectors catalog, on page **Configuration > Monitoring Connectors Manager**:

 ![image](../assets/configuration/pluginpacks/pp_list.png)